News and What’s on at NYCH

 New fee structure for Medical Services

-Commencing 1st July 2013 we will be changing the way we bill for medical services.
-These changes will bring the medical service into line with the other NYCH services that currently have fees for services.
+On 1st July 2013 we changed the way we bill for medical services.
+These changes have brought the medical service into line with the other NYCH services that currently have fees for services.

 The fee will not apply to: